PAND: Prompt-Aware Neighborhood Distillation for Lightweight Fine-Grained Visual Classification: Experiments

 \textbf{ResNet-18.} On CUB-200, PAND achieves 76.09\%, surpassing the w/o KD baseline by 11.61\% and VL2Lite by 3.42\%.
 Notably, on the nearly saturated Oxford Pets dataset, PAND still improves upon VL2Lite by about 0.4\%.

 \textbf{MobileNet-V2.} PAND maintains strong performance on compact models.
 On CUB-200, it achieves 76.52\%, outperforming VL2Lite by 4.33\%.
-Moreover, on FGVC-Aircraft, PAND exceeds VL2Lite by 5.7\%, highlighting its advantage under severe capacity constraints.
+Moreover, on FGVC-Aircraft, PAND exceeds VL2Lite by 5.7\%, highlighting its advantage for compact student models.

 Overall, these results demonstrate that PAND effectively enhances the performance of lightweight models for fine-grained recognition, particularly in scenarios requiring precise semantic understanding and robust local structural modeling.